 - There is a disabled toilet with a changing table if necessary and staff are trained/undertaking training as necessary to support children with specific or medical needs.

-– Children have a range of teaching styles, rooms are arranged to meet needs, teachers and teaching assistants are deployed aptly to meet needs both inside and outside of the classroom and lunchtime supervisors and playground leaders support engagement with school environment.
+- Children experience a range of teaching styles, rooms are arranged to meet needs, teachers and teaching assistants are deployed aptly to meet needs both inside and outside of the classroom.

 How will Knutton St Mary’s Primary Academy prepare and support my child to join the next stage of education and life?